kenSpicer/ken-s-notebook/README.md

-This is Christmas day and i will not be coding
+TThis is Christmas day and i will not be coding
 This is Christmas day +1 and i still not coding
 This is Christmas day +2.
 We are going home from John's today.
 Still not coding.
 Today is New Year's Eve.
 I need another day w/o coding.